CrunchyData/pgCompare/README.md

 - Unsupported data types: blob, long, longraw, bytea.
 - Cross-platform comparison limitations with boolean type.
 - Low precission types (float, real) cannot be compared to high precission types (double).
+- All low precission types are cast using a scale of 3.
+If a higher scale is required consider using the map-expression override option.
 - Different databases cast float to different values.
 Use float-cast option to switch between char and notation (scientific notation) if there are compare problems with float data types.

 # Getting Started